carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Note that signed integer division and unsigned integer division are distinct operations; for unsigned integer division, use '``udiv``'.

-Division by zero leads to undefined behavior.
+Division by zero is undefined behavior.
+For vectors, if any element of the divisor is zero, the operation has undefined behavior.
 Overflow also leads to undefined behavior; this is a rare case, but can occur, for example, by doing a 32-bit division of -2147483648 by -1.

 If the ``exact`` keyword is present, the result value of the ``sdiv`` is a :ref:`poison value <poisonvalues>` if the result would be rounded.